Vietnam Historical Trip, Day 6: Da Nang

 Pedestal and statue for the Cham King

-The sculptures were displayed in showrooms named after the localities its found
+The sculptures were displayed in showrooms named after the localities where they were found

 Comments